mdnahas/Peano_Book/README.md

 ## Project Goals

-* Create title/author page and move note from footnote 6 to it
 * Change page size to allow A4 or Letter.
 (Original had 31cm by 200cm pages.)
 Probably lay out text side-by-side on landscape paper
-* Removed dependence on hyperendnotes package
-* Add mathematical commentary (most likely in a color other than black; not much room for margin notes)